karndeep20047-design/EDWS-GProject/group report/readme.md

-This folder contains the final group report delivarable in both the word format and pdf
+This folder contains the final group report delivarable in both the word format